wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/4-document-functional-requirements-artifacts.md

 In addition to specific technical details, you may find it helpful to write narratives of the user journey.
 This is more than the “user clicks here”, and more of the expected experience in its entirety.
 Think of it as the story of that user’s day-to-day interaction with the solution.
 Considering the audience of this documentation, be mindful of considerations like accessibility in documentation and offering both words and graphical explanations.
 This documentation could be helpful for on-boarding new team members, creating user acceptance criteria and handing off the project to the customer at completion.

-## Doucment data for migration and integration
+## Document data for migration and integration

 Seldom do you start a project with no legacy considerations.
 Users have inefficient apps they are already using full of business data that they already understand.
 Depending on the exact circumstances, you can connect with the data, or migrate it.
 Either of these paths require planning and documentation.